-In this period, AutoCAD launches R14 and the LT «light» versions emerge to compete on prices with DataCAD and MiniCAD, AutoCAD owns the market, they were years of Windows 98.
+In this period AutoCAD launches R14 and the LT “light” versions appear to compete in prices with DataCAD and MiniCAD, AutoCAD owns the market, it was the years of Windows 98.

-In this period, AtuoCAD 2000 (R15) had made a great impression, was the owner of the CAD market and was looking for the user to leave the command line on one side.
-Years when windows 2000 would revolutionize the use of the mouse, AutoCAD fights for prices with AutoCAD LT and keeps few changes until the 2002 version.
+In this period AtuoCAD 2000 (R15) had made a great impression, it owned the CAD market and wanted the user to leave the command line aside.
+Years when Windows 2000 would revolutionize the use of the mouse, AutoCAD fights for prices with AutoCAD LT and maintains little change until the 2002 version.

 It also integrates VBA programming, and standardizes its bizarre way of controlling working units.

 At this time, AutoCAD integrates the dwf and CADstandard formats, although the cost is to stop supporting users prior to AutoCAD 2000.
-The functionality of AutoCAD searches for many commands to pass from the text bar to windows.
+The AutoCAD functionality seeks that many commands go from the text bar to windows.

 In this time AutoCAD 2005 (R17) implements many improvements in the interface of popup windows, such as dynamic blocks, tables and the sizing becomes friendly.

-Bentley launched Microstation XM as a "provisional" version, promising for the 2008 year a platform that has remained under great expectation, at one time he called it "Mozart", also "Athens", everything remains a great secret.
+Bentley released Microstation XM as a "provisional" version, promising for the year 2008 a platform that has been kept under great expectation, at one time called "Mozart", also "Athens", everything is still a big secret.

-At this time AutoCAD 2007 improves the rendering capabilities, and for the 2008 version you can import dgn files.
-Improve some things that were always complicated (sizing and printing) and improve the ability to work with other "no cad" programs
+At this time AutoCAD 2007 improves rendering capabilities, and for version 2008 you can import dgn files.
+They improve some things that were always complicated (dimensioning and printing) and improve the ability to work with other “non-cad” programs.

-It is clear that the competition between AutoCAD and Microstation has been unfair in a certain sense for 15 years; While AutoCAD is the giant of CAD platforms, Microstation was able to sustain without making many acquisitions or changing its format but competing strongly in its field: geo-engineering.
-What happens is that in these times, companies that compete at this level not only depend on the technical aspects but also on the international behavior of stock exchanges and things that are difficult to visualize in the long term.
+It is clear that the competition between AutoCAD and Microstation has been unfair for 15 years in a certain sense; While AutoCAD is the giant of CAD platforms, Microstation managed to sustain itself without making many acquisitions or changing its format, but competing strongly in its field: geo-engineering.
+What happens is that in these times, companies that compete at this level not only depend on the technical but on the international behavior of the stock markets and things that are difficult to visualize in the long term.

 Both companies (AutoDesk and Bentley) Have different strategies to operate and sell, finally in different proportions has worked.

-There is something worth admiring from Microstation, and it is the fidelity that it achieves with its users, similar to what happens with Mac.
-Evangelizing a Microstation user to speak badly about his system is very difficult, the same happens with users of AutoCAD although in practice both have installed the two tools ... and possibly both are pirated :).
+There is something worth admiring about Microstation, and it is the loyalty it achieves with its users, similar to what happens with Mac.
+Evangelizing a Microstation user to speak ill of their system is very difficult, the same happens with users of AutoCAD although in practice both have the two tools installed ... and possibly both are hacked :).